Organoboron chemistry: Boryl complexes and radicals

 Related ligands are borylenes (M–B(R)–M).

 Unsaturated compounds

 Alkylideneboranes (RB=CRR) with a boron–carbon double bond are rare.
 One example, HB=CH_{2}, can be detected at low temperature.
 The derivative CH_{3}B=C(SiMe_{3})_{2} is fairly stable, but prone to cyclodimerisation.
+Alkylideneboron anions, zwitterions, or mesoions are somewhat easier to form, occurring whenever other substituents β to boron stabilize a carbanion α to it.

 Some boron-substituted heterocycles are aromatic, but very few such arenes are stable.
 In borabenzene, boron replaces one CH center in benzene.
 Borabenzene and derivatives invariably appear as adducts, e.g., C_{5}H_{5}B-pyridine.
 The cyclic compound borole, a structural analog of pyrrole, has not been isolated, but substituted derivatives (boroles) are known.
 The cyclic compound borepin has been isolated and is aromatic.

 Boron-boron multiple bonds are rare, although doubly-bonded dianions have been known since the 1990s.
 Neutral analogues use NHC adducts, such as the following diborane(2) derivative:

 Each boron atom has an attached proton and is coordinated to a NHC carbene.